Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 The ordinary feedforward neural networks take the *sigmoid* function $\sigma(x)=\frac{1}{1+e^{-x}}$ as the nonlinear activation function while the *RBF networks* take the [Radial basis function](https://www.wikiwand.com/en/Radial_basis_function) as the activation function such as $\sigma(x)=e^{c{\|x\|}_2^2}$.

-In theory, the universal approximation theorem show the power of feedforward neural network if we take some proper activation functions such as sigmoid function.
+In theory, the `universal approximation theorem` show the power of feed-forward neural network if we take some proper activation functions such as sigmoid function.

 * https://www.wikiwand.com/en/Universal_approximation_theorem